MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-06-19-integrating-mobilefirst-foundation-8-in-ionic3-based-apps.md

 ### Call your resource adapter

-Create a new typescript file with a name **custom.typings.ts** inside `src` folder and add the following code.
+Create a new typescript file with a name **custom.typing.d.ts** inside `src` folder and add the following code.

 ```javascript
 /// <reference path="../plugins/cordova-plugin-mfp/typings/worklight.d.ts" />